nha/yada/dev/resources/user-guide.md

 Welcome to the yada user guide!

-This guide is ideal if you are new to yada and is suitable for anyone who is interested in building web APIs with Clojure.
+This guide is ideal if you are new to yada and is suitable for anyone who is interested in building RESTful web APIs with Clojure.
 Previous experience of web development in Clojure may be helpful but is not mandatory.

 If you follow this guide carefully you will learn how to take advantage of the many features yada has to offer.